abcdesktopio/docs/opsdocs/docs/setup/uninstalldockermode.md

-# Uninstall abcdesktop for non-cluster hosts
+# Uninstall abcdesktop.io for non-cluster hosts

-## uninstall abcdesktop for non-cluster hosts
+## Commands to uninstall abcdesktop.io

 Go to the abcdesktop directory (where the `docker-compose.yml` is located), and run the bash commands  :